+The EventNotify enables the consumer NF to get notified about the geodetic and optionally civic location for a target UE when some certain events are detected.

 6 API Definitions

 6.1 Mgmlc_xxxx Service API

 One clause per service, where <service 1> is to be replaced by the service name (e.g. Nsmf_PDUSession).